-Nevertheless, as of 2018, some 40% of university graduates in Mongolia were unemployed.
-Observers note that many graduates are ill-prepared for the workforce primarily due to a mismatch between their skillsets and job requirements.
-Consequently, the government is working to implement reforms that increase the quality of post-secondary programs and better align them with employers' needs.
+In 2018, some 40% of university graduates in Mongolia were unemployed.
+Observers note that many graduates were illprepared for the workforce primarily due to a mismatch between their skillsets and job requirements.
+As of 2023, only 4% of those with advanced education are unemployed.
+The government has been implementing reforms that increase the quality of postsecondary programs to better align them with employers' needs.
 Further, an international-funded initiative has opened distance learning centers to broaden the reach of post-secondary education through online programs.
 In 2014, Japan opened three technical colleges with the aim of training Mongolian engineers to work in Japan.

 Herding Lifestyle and Education: Mongolia's traditional pastoral lifestyle (see p.
 13-14 of Political and Social Relations) continues to present some challenges to the delivery of formal education.
 While most schools offer dormitories, where students of herding families can board if necessary, long-term separation from family is often difficult for younger children.
-Consequently, mobile kindergartens, summertime early childhood programs, online offerings, and "toy and book libraries" that lend educational resources so parents can teach their young children at home
+Consequently, Mongolia historically primary and primary school attendance rates.

-Mongolia historically struggled with low pre-primary and primary school attendance rates.
+Mongolia historically struggled with low pre-

-To ensure early education access for the one-third of the population following a pastoral lifestyle, authorities offer
+To ensure early education access for the one-third of the population following a pastoral lifestyle, authorities offer mobile kindergartens, summertime early childhood programs, online offerings, and "toy and book libraries" that lend educational resources so parents can teach their young children at home.